-Changes in the atmosphere due to human activity have increased carbon dioxide concentrations and thus affect climate (link to ESS3.D).
-4 (188)
+Changes in the atmosphere due to human activity have increas integrate content with Social Sciences through carbon dioxide concentrations and thus affect climate (link to supply/demand considerations and the tendency of ESS3.D), 4 (188)

-climate change because these changes are complex and can occur of the + standards for earth and space. slowly over Earth's history.
-Though the magnitudes of humans' impacts are greater than they have ever been, so too are humans' abilities to model, predict, and manage current and future impacts.
-Through computer simulations and other studies, important discoveries are still being made about how the ocean, the atmosphere, and the biosphere interact and are modified in response to human activities, as well as to changes in human activities.
-Thus science and engineering will be essential both to understanding the possible impacts of global climate change and to informing decisions about how to slow its rate and consequences for humanity as well as for the rest of the planet. $\frac{4}{3}$ (198) Materials important to modern technological societies are not uniformly distributed across the planet (e.g., oil in the Middle East, gold in California).
-Most elements exist in Earth's crust at concentrations too low to be extracted, but in some locations where geological processes have concentrated them-extraction is economically viable.
-Historically, humans have populated regions that are climatically, hydrologically, and geologically advantageous for fresh water availability, food production via agriculture. commerce, and other aspects of civilization.
-Resource availability affects geopolitical relationships and can limit development.
-As the global human population increases and people's demands for better living conditions increase, resources considered readily available in the past, such as land for agriculture or drinkable water, are becoming scarcer and more valued.
-All forms of resource extraction and land use have associated economic, social. environmental, and geopolitical costs and risks, as well as benefits.
+Global climate models are often used to understand the proce climate change because these changes are complex and can occi Commented [178]: Working groups deleted HS + slowly over Earth's history.
+Though the magnitudes of humans' impacts are greater than they have ever been, so too are human abilities to model, predict, and manage current and future impa Through computer simulations and other studies, important discoveries are still being made about how the ocean, the atmosphere, and the biosphere interact and are modified in response to human activities, as well as to changes in human activities.
+Thus science and engineering will be essential both to understanding the possible impacts of global climate change and to informing decisions about how to slow its rate and consequences for humanity as well as for the rest of the plane

+Materials important to modern technological societies are not uniformly distributed across the planet (e.g., oil in the Middle E. Commented [CH179]: Based on feedback. gold in California).
+Most elements exist in Earth's crust at concentrations too low to be extracted, but in some locations-